 Sulfur Powder 50lb Bag

-When soil is deficient in sulfur, plants can be short and spindly, with yellowish veins on their leaves and poor, or nonexistent, flower and fruit production.
+When soil is deficient in elemental sulfur, plants can be short and spindly, with yellowish veins on their leaves and poor, or nonexistent, flower and fruit production.
 In the soil sulfur interacts with plant roots in two ways.
 First, sulfur, when concerted by bacteria to sulfuric acid, lowers soil pH, increasing plant-root access to many nutrients.
-Second, sulfur plays a critical role in the formation of plant tissue proteins and vitamin formation.
+Second, elemental sulfur plays a critical role in the formation of plant tissue proteins and vitamin formation.

 I have used sulfur in the past for 1 reason, to lower soil pH